mozilla-releng/shipit/README.rst

 - Frontend S3 bucket: ``relengstatic-prod-shipitfrontend-static-website``
 - Product Details URL: https://product-details.mozilla.org

-There is also a "CloudOps Stage" environment (which is different than the "Staging" environment below) that is deployment as part of the production pipeline.
-When a production deployment begins, Jenkins first deploys to this environment.
+When a production deployment begins, Jenkins first deploys to the canary environment.
 If that deployment succeeds, the deployment proceeds.
 If it fails, the deployment is aborted.
-The URL for this backend is https://stage.shipitapi.nonprod.cloudops.mozgcp.net.

-Staging
+Dev
 -------
-Deploys in response to pushes to the ``staging`` branch.
+Deploys in response to pushes to the ``dev`` branch.

 - Backend URL: https://api.shipit.staging.mozilla-releng.net
 - Backend Dockerhub Tag: ``shipit_api_dockerflow_staging``